Group Therapy

 Benefits of Group Therapy

-- Opportunity for transfer and carry-over of skills to new partners
+• Opportunity for transfer and carry-over of skills to new partners.

-- Increased resiliency through connection and belonging
+• Increased resiliency through connection, belonging, and community.

-- Social skill development
+• Social skill development.

-- Inspiration and learning from group members
+• Inspiration and learning from group members.

-- More affordable than individual therapy
+• More affordable than individual therapy.

 WHAT CLIENTS SAY: